 Our mission remains clear: To enrich life in our community through stewardship of the environment and through provision of quality recreation and leisure opportunities.

 The Peoria Park District’s annual operating budget is approximately $40 million.
 Increased emphasis on public and private partnerships over the past several years has resulted in significant funds to assist in the completion of noteworthy projects ranging from a hiking trail to an inner city aquatic facility to a far north neighborhood park.
 Donations from local corporations, organizations and individuals have also provided valuable support.
 Approximately 35% of our budget is derived from property taxes, with the remainder from other revenue sources including fees and charges, grants and donations.

 By focusing efforts toward developing partnerships with other public and private organizations or businesses in order to expand services, the District has been able to multiply its development dollars.
 For instance, the District partnered with a local hospital, a local foundation, and the City of Peoria to develop the RiverPlex, a 120,000 square foot recreation and wellness center.
 The District has twice in recent years partnered with local developers for the development of neighborhood parks.
-Future plans include completing the hiking/biking trail through Peoria, as well as a trail connecting two outlying bluff facilities with the assistance of state and federal grants, and significantly expanding Peoria’s Zoo with funding from the Peoria Zoological Society.
+Future plans include completing the hiking/biking trail through Peoria, as well as a trail connecting two outlying bluff facilities with the assistance of state and federal grants, and improving Peoria’s Zoo with funding from the Peoria Zoological Society.

 The Peoria Park District is governed by a volunteer, elected Board of Trustees.
 Six trustees from three separate voting districts are elected for four-year terms.
 The Park Board President is elected at large for a four-year term.
 Board meetings are held on the second and fourth Wednesdays of each month.
 The public is invited to attend.